WanderingSpaceThinker/nonexistence/_posts/2021-06-19-Society-Issue-1-Crimes.md

 * Harmful to people and their possessions (assault, murder, theft...)
 * Harmful to society (tax evasion, bribery, embezzlement...)

-This kind of crimes reduces confidence in others/society and create inefficiencies (e.g: money spent on bribery isn't money spent on productive assets).
+This kind of crime reduces confidence in others/society and creates inefficiencies (e.g: money spent on bribery isn't money spent on productive assets).
 These are not things I want in my society and this is why we're discussing this today.

 So why do people commit these types of crimes?
 Just like wars, the answer is neither simple nor definitive.
 So much so that criminology is a field of science dedicated to the study of crime and their origin.